mgiangreco/estimating_trial_conversion/README.md

-# A notebook demonstrating how to estimate trial conversion rates using survival analysis.
+# A notebook demonstrating how to estimate website trial conversion rates using survival analysis.